 There is a large pavilion where daily Mass is celebrated, a dining hall and kitchen, a small infirmary and staff residences.
 The Bishop has his own cabin for occasional visits.

-Daily swimming is available in the river (at that time it was 10 feet deep and 36 yards wide in parts).
+Daily swimming is available in the river (at that time it was 3 meters deep and 33 meters wide in parts).

 —Anecdotes from Margaret Baskerville, camper and staff member in the early 1940’s.

-Camp Brébeuf has been creating summer memories like these and more current versions for children for over 70 years.
+Camp Brébeuf has been creating summer memories like these and more current versions for children for almost 80 years.
 Officially opened by the most Rev. J.F.
-Ryan on July 21, 1940, Brébeuf was operated by Rev. James Ford, directed by Rev. Joseph Power and staffed by the Hamilton Dioceses seminarians.
+Ryan on July 21, 1940, Brébeuf was operated by Rev. James Ford, directed by Rev. Joseph Power and staffed by Hamilton Diocese seminarians.

-Over the years buildings have appeared and old ones taken down.
+Over the years new buildings have appeared and old ones have been taken down.
 In the 60s, the pool was installed and man-made pond dug out adjacent to the old swimming hole in the Eramosa River.
 Cabins have been improved and winterized and hot showers are no longer a fantasy.